dhthwy/r/README.md

 # r

-https://longevity.stanford.edu/lifestyle-medicine-2-relationships/ - "Yep, you sure cared about that over the years. lol."
+https://longevity.stanford.edu/lifestyle-medicine-2-relationships/ - "Yep, you sure cared about that over the years. lol.
+Oh, for yourself, sure.
+Your exclusion tactics were well played."

 "
 Told ya.